-Objec tives Cont rols 01 To ensure that adequate provision is made for essential site facilities.
+Obje ctives Cont rols 01 To ensure that adequate provision is made for essential site facilities.
 C1 Lockable mail boxes are centrally located and integrated with the main building.
 02 To ensure that site facilities are functional and accessible to all premises within the development.
 C2 Lockable storage space of at least 8m per dwelling is provided.
 03 To ensure that site facilities are thoughtfully integrated into the development and are unobtrusive.
-C3 Development incorporates adequate garbage and recycling collection areas that are integrated physically and visually with other built elements such as fences, walls, burnings and garages.
+C3 Development incorporates adequate garbage and recycling collection areas that are integrated physically and visually with other built elements such as fences, walls, buildings and garages.
 Refer to Part E of the DCP, Chapter E5 Waste Management.

-C4 For a mixed use development, only one common television antennae is provided.
-C5 The design and location of aerials, antennae, and communications dishes: 15 PT a) do not have an unreasonable impact on the architectural character of the building to which it is attached; IDCR 2011 201 b) are not visually intrusive within the streetscape; and c) do not have an unreasonable impact on the amenity of adjoining and adjacent properties.
+Controls Objectives Controls C4 For a mixed use development, only one common television antennae is provided.
+C5 The design and location of aerials, antennae, and communications dishes: a) do not have an unreasonable impact on the architectural character of the building to which it is attached; b) are not visually intrusive within the streetscape; and c) do not have an unreasonable impact on the amenity of adjoining and adjacent properties.
 04 To protect the air quality and residential amenity.
 C6 The building is designed to accommodate venting from ground floor uses, to avoid potential impacts from exhaust and odour, such as cooking smells.

-Objectives Conti rols D5 To facilitate the use of a to dry clothes.D6 To ensure external cloth C7 Development that includes a residential component provides laundry facilities, and opportunity for the provision for at least one external clothes drying area. are suitably located.
+05 To facilitate the use of natural resources to dry clothes. С7 Development that includes a residential component provides laundry facilities, and opportunity for the provision for at 06 To ensure external clothes drying areas are suitably located. least one external clothes drying area.
 C8 External clothes drying areas have access to sunlight, and are located in a secure place away from public spaces and screened from public view.
 Note: External drying areas may be located in the landscaped areas.
-D7 To ensure that air-condi including external conde have adverse streetscap impacts. ensers, do not С9 Air-conditioning units are suitably located, enclosed or screened so the units are not visible from the streetscape or from a signing or nearby properties. ne C10 Air-conditioning units do not have an unreasonable impact on the visual or acoustic amenity of adjoining or nearby properties.
-The impact on neighbours is less than the impact on the occupants of the site where the air-conditioning unit is located. ed by MDCR 015 AM Note: Noise emissions from air- conditioning units must not exceed the background noise levels when measured at the boundary of the development site.
-The provisions of the Protection of the Environment Operations Act 1997 apply.
+07 To ensure that mechanical plant equipment including lift overruns air- conditioning units and external condensers, do not have adverse streetscape or amenity impacts. С9 Mechanical plant equipment (including lift overruns and air conditioners) must be located internally within the principal building in a suitably designed plant room or the like.
+08 To discourage the provision of mechanical plant equipment on the roofs of buildings to minimise visual impact of these services.
+C10 C10 Mechanical plant equipment (including lift overruns and air conditioners) must be wholly contained within the permissible building envelope and must not be located externally or on the roof unless Council is satisfied that it: 09 To minimise visual and acoustic impacts on adjoining properties.